egoist/bili/docs/api.md

 Type: `boolean`<br>
 Default: `false`

-Enable sourcemaps, note that when option `compress` is enabled it will always generate sourcemaps for compressed files.
+Enable sourcemaps, it defaults to `true` for minified files.

 ### flow